4d/android-sdk/README.md

 #### Using archive

-Instead of cache you could embeded an archive into your base or the "4D Mobile App" component
+Instead of the cache you could embeded an archive into your base or the "4D Mobile App" component

 💡 Use `sdkarchive.sh` to archive the sdk.
 It will zip the content of "dependencies".